 Progress has continued on the tasks outlined in the Communications Plan.
 The Facebook page and email subscription list continue to grow each quarter and have become important tools in spreading NapaSan's messages.
-Staff continues to work with City and County of Napa to partner on communications to maximize the reach of messages- including Facebook posts and recycling/garbage bill inserts, and staff has been attending quarterly meeting with the Napa County Public Information Officers group to share resources and work on group messaging opportunities.
+Staff continues to work with City and County of Napa, multiple local agencies, non-profits, and the Napa County Office of Education to partner on communications to maximize the reach of messages- including Facebook posts, newsletter articles, and recycling/garbage bill inserts.
+Staff has been attending quarterly meeting with the Napa County Public Information Officers group and the Countywide Water Conservation Group to share resources and work on group messaging opportunities.
 Soluna Outreach Solutions continues to perform Spanish language outreach for NapaSan in order to broaden the reach of our Spanish outreach efforts.